MOSFETs

 NMOS, PMOS, and CMOS

 MOSFETs are broken into two distinct categories: NMOS and PMOS Transistors.
-As shown in Figure 1, NMOS Transistors have two N-Type regions where the Source and Drain are connected.
+As shown in Figure 1, NMOS Transistors have two separate N-Type regions where the Source and Drain terminals are.
 The N-Type Source and Drain are surrounded by a P-Type Substrate (also called Body or Bulk).
 PMOS Transistors are the complement of NMOS Transistors.
-As shown in Figure 1, PMOS Transistors have two P-Type regions where the Source and Drain are connected.
+As shown in Figure 1, PMOS Transistors have two separate P-Type regions where the Source and Drain terminals are.
 The PMOS transistor has an N-Type substrate.

 NMOS and PMOS